tapnisu/forwarding-discord-telegram/README.md

 # Forwarding discord to telegram bot

-This bot can help you to read discord messages in telegram.
+This bot can help you to read Discord messages in Telegram

 > **Warning**:
 > Selfbots are against Discord's Terms of Service, use at your own risk!